grgwng/dinov2-ura/README.md

 The last cell creates an animated graph of the color diffs and item depths plotted against time.
 The graph also shows the depth of the object smoothed with a moving average, as well as a horizontal line representing the benchmark foreign object DINOv2 color difference from the first frame.
 The animation is saved as `animation.gif` to be used in the output video composition.

+Note that you can change the item depth scaling factor so that the item depth graph is visualized better.

 ### 4. Create output video

 Now you should have the following: